DARPA-ASKEM/orchestration/kubernetes/staging/administrate-staging-keycloak/README.md

 ## Prerequesits

+### Update /etc/hosts

+Edit `/etc/hosts` and add the following line `127.0.0.1 kubernetes.staging.terarium.ai`.
+Best under the comment `# Added by Docker Desktop` if already there.

 ### Kubectl Configuration

 Run `./admcloak.sh config` to add to your ~/.kube/config file the context and certificate files to execute kubectl commands remotely.